 About the Calculator / Features

-The safety stock calculator is easy to use online calculator.
-User is required put the following details into it.
+The safety stock calculator is easy to use as an online calculator.
+The user is required to put the following details into it.

 - Maximum daily usage (in units)